erduotong/nuitka-doc-zh/docs/--help.md

                         it.
 Onefile creates a single executable to deploy.
 App is onefile except on macOS where it's not to be used.
                         Module makes a module, and package includes also all sub-modules and sub-packages.
-Default is
-                        'accelerated'.
+Dll is currently under development and not for users yet.
+Default is 'accelerated'.
   --standalone          Enable standalone mode for output.
 This allows you to
                         transfer the created binary to other machines without it using an existing Python installation.
 This also means it will become big.
-It implies these option: "-- follow-imports" and "--python-flag=no_site".
-Defaults
+It implies these options: " --follow-imports" and "--python-flag=no_site".
-                        to off.
+                        Defaults to off.
   --onefile             On top of standalone mode, enable onefile mode.
 This
                         means not a folder, but a compressed executable is created and used.
 Defaults to off.